The Nysa family as the main source of unequilibrated LL ordinary chondrites: Introduction

 The origin of LL chondrites appears more complex.
 Although initially attributed to the Flora family based on spectroscopic similarities \citep{Vernazza:2008}, dynamical simulations indicate multiple source populations \citep{Broz:2024Nature}, including Flora, the S-type component of Nysa, Eunomia, and possibly Juno (which may represent a transitional composition between L and LL chondrites; \citealt{Marsset:2024Nature}).
 Among these, Flora and Nysa dominate the present-day flux of LL chondrites to Earth \citep{Broz:2024Nature}, consistent with their location in the inner main belt between the two most efficient delivery pathways: the $\nu_6$ secular resonance with Saturn and the 3:1 mean-motion resonance with Jupiter \citep{Granvik:2018a}.

-Interestingly, a substantial fraction of low–petrologic-type chondrites (19 out of a sample of 41) have recently been reclassified on the basis of magnetic susceptibility measurements and petrographic analyses, primarily from the H and L groups to the LL group \citep{Eschrig:2022}.
-As a result, LL chondrites now exhibit a pronounced bimodal distribution in petrologic type, with the two end members -- LL3 and LL6 -- being the most abundant (Fig.\,\ref{fig:histo1}; data from the Meteoritical Bulletin Database; MBD \footnote{\url{https://www.lpi.usra.edu/meteor/}} ).
+Interestingly, a substantial fraction of low–petrologic-type chondrites (23 out of a sample of 41) have recently been reclassified, primarily from the H and L groups to the LL group, on the basis of metal abundance determined through point counting and magnetic susceptibility measurements \citep{Eschrig:2022}.
+The reclassification rate varies across datasets and is significantly higher for finds than for falls, likely reflecting the greater level of scrutiny applied to falls, which are rarer and considered more scientifically valuable (Eschrig et al., priv. comm.).

+As a result of this reclassification, LL chondrites now exhibit a pronounced bimodal distribution in petrologic type, with the two end members -- LL3 and LL6 -- being the most abundant (Figure\,\ref{fig:histo1}; data from the Meteoritical Bulletin Database; MBD\footnote{\url{https://www.lpi.usra.edu/meteor/}}).
 Such a distribution is difficult to reconcile with the classical onion-shell model and instead suggests that LL chondrites may originate from at least two distinct source populations, responsible for the unequilibrated and equilibrated material, respectively, in agreement with recent dynamical predictions \citep{Broz:2024Nature}.

 Building on these recent discoveries, we reassess the origin of LL OCs by combining asteroid and meteorite spectroscopy (Section~\ref{sec:dataset}).
 We show that S-type members of the Nysa family closely match the spectra of LL3 chondrites, whereas Flora family members resemble LL5–6 meteorites (Section~\ref{sec:petro}).
 We then demonstrate a coupled dynamical–spectroscopic correlation between LL-chondrite–like NEOs and the two asteroid families (Section~\ref{sec:dynamics}), providing direct evidence that Nysa and Flora represent the primary source populations of these objects and, therefore, LL meteorites.
 Finally, we use these new associations to investigate the thermal histories of the two families’ parent bodies and discuss the implications for the survival and present-day delivery of LL3 material to Earth (Section~\ref{sec:thermal}).